 The Company has incurred substantial operating losses since its inception due in large part to expenditures for its research and development activities.
-As of March 31, 2014, the Company had an accumulated deficit of \$423.5 million.
-The Company expects to continue to incur operating losses for at least the next several years as it pursues the development and commercialization of its product candidates.
+As of June 30, 2014, the Company had an accumulated deficit of \$445.0 million.
+The Company expects to continue to incur operating losses for at least the next few years as it pursues the development and commercialization of its product candidates.

 The Company may require significant additional financing in the future to fund its operations.
-Future capital requirements will depend on many factors, including the progress in, the outcome of and the costs of the Company's development and regulatory activities, including the ability of the Company to obtain regulatory approval for its products, costs associated with establishing necessary sales and marketing capabilities, the amount of product sales, if any, the scope, prioritization and number of its research and development programs, the ability of its collaborators and the Company to reach milestones and other events or developments under its collaboration and license agreements, and the ability of the Company to enter into new, and to maintain existing, collaboration and license agreements.
-Until the Company can generate significant continuing revenues, it expects to fund its operations through its existing cash, cash equivalents and investment securities, payments from existing and potential future collaborations, proceeds from public or private sales of its equity securities, debt financing, grant funding, or by licensing all or a portion of its product candidates or technology.
+Future capital requirements will depend on many factors, including the progress in, the outcome of and the costs of the Company's development and regulatory activities, including the ability of the Company to obtain regulatory approval for its products, costs associated with establishing necessary sales and marketing capabilities, the amount of product sales, if any, the scope, prioritization and number of its research and development programs, the ability of its collaborators and the Company to reach milestones and other events or developments under its collaboration and license agreements, and the ability of the Company to enter into new, and to maintain existing, collaboration and license agreements from existing and potential future collaborations, proceeds from public or private sales of its equity securities, debt financing, grant funding, or by licensing all or a portion of its product candidates or technology.
 The Company cannot be certain that adequate additional funding will be available on acceptable terms, or at all.
 Conditions in the financial markets and other factors could have a material adverse effect on the Company's ability to access sufficient funding on acceptable terms, or at all.
 If the Company needs but cannot raise adequate additional capital, it will be required to delay, reduce the scope of, or eliminate one or more of its research or development programs or its commercialization efforts.
 In such circumstances, the Company may also be required to relinquish greater, or even all, rights to product candidates at earlier stages of development or on less favorable terms than it would otherwise choose.